The Story of Marie Powell: Wife to Mr. Milton

-The Story of Marie Powell: Wife to Mr. Milton, by Robert Graves, 1943, is a 1943 historical novel based on a true story, the life of the young wife of poet John Milton.
+The Story of Marie Powell: Wife to Mr. Milton is a 1943 historical novel by Robert Graves.
+It is based on the life of the young wife of poet John Milton.
 Graves tells it from her viewpoint and paints an unflattering portrait of Milton.

 In addition to Milton and Marie, real historical characters included in the story include Edmund Verney, who is depicted as Marie's true love.

 Reception

 Summarising the novel for the Carcanet edition, Simon Brittan wrote that:

 "Graves regards [Milton] as one of the heinous monsters in the English poetic pantheon.
 Certainly his Mrs Milton is ill-used by a distended genius.
 Milton's first wife was sixteen when they married.
 Milton was after her dowry and when it did not follow he proved a domineering prig, unresponsive to her sensuousness or her down-to-earth wit.
 It was a spiritual misalliance, too: her Catholicism sorted ill with his beliefs.
 The dramatic political and military events of the English civil war touch her life at every point, and we witness the execution of Charles I close up.
 The depiction of everyday life at the time and the merciless portrait of the young Milton, are spell-binding."